Search: 1186 results

 Then Saul told Michal, "Why did you deceive me like this and let my enemy go so he could escape?"
 Michal told Saul, "He told me, "Let me go or I'll kill you!'"

-Saul said to him, “Why have you and the son of Jesse conspired against me, in that you have given him bread and a sword and have inquired of God for him, so he would rebel against me by lying in ambush, as he does this day?”
+Saul asked him, “Why did you and Jesse’s son conspire against me?
+You gave him bread and a sword and inquired of God for him, so he could rise up against me and wait in ambush, as is the case today.”

 Saul went on one side of the mountain, while David and his men went on the other side of the mountain.
 David was hurrying to get away from Saul, but Saul and his men were surrounding David and his men so they could capture them.